 Unique and highly relevant products

 How you choose to compete in the market also influences customer loyalty.

 Cost leaders focus on price and cost.
 They believe price drives brand choice.
-Customers stay “loyal” to the brands that offer the best value.
+Customers stay “loyal” to the brands which offer the best value.

 However, customers are loyal to the price point, not the brand.
-If competitors go under your price, customers will switch.
+If competitors better your price, customers will switch.

 The segment can be broad (differentiate) or quite niche (focus).